Tianshui Gansu, China Travel Guide

 Steeped in history, from Fuxi to the Silk Road.
 Maijishan Grottoes showcase exquisite Buddhist art.
 Fuxi Temple links to ancient mythology.
 The Tianshui Museum holds artifacts.

 Qinling Peaks and Wei River frame the city.
-Maijishan Scenic Area has forests, hiking, and temples like Xianren Cliff.
+Maijishan Scenic Area has forests, hiking, and pagodas like Xianren Cliff.
 Changing seasons paint the landscape.

 Tianshui maintains a strong local identity.
 Streets bustle with daily life, showing traditional markets.
-Gansu cuisine features wheat-based dishes, noodles, and savory flavors.
+Gansu cuisine features wheat-dishes based on, noodles, and savory flavors.
 Halal food is also available.

 While Tianshui has a regional airport, high-speed rail from Xi'an and Lanzhou provides efficient access.
 An extensive bus network and ride-sharing make city travel straightforward.
 The pace of life generally moves slower, allowing immersion without haste.